earthcubeprojects-chords/chords-docs/_pages/admin.md

 You will automatically be set to "guest" so an Admin will need to change your permissions before you can do more on the portal.

-### Editing User Permissions

-1. To edit users go to the Users tab
-2. Click on the email/username of the user you want to edit
-3. Click "Edit User"
-4. Select the permissions you want for your user
-5. Make sure to unselect "guest"
-6. Click "Update User"

 **Tip for Admins** If you want to check user permissions while using two windows in your browser either make one browser incognito mode or open a new window in another web browser.
 Otherwise you will mix up the sites cookies and have to clear your browser cache.